Demiurge

 In the library

-Hoeller argues that Jung's alienated ego structurally replicates the Gnostic Demiurge — a blind, arrogant pseudo-creator ignorant of the unconscious depths from which it has severed itself.
+Hoeller argues that Jung’s alienated ego is structurally homologous to the Gnostic Demiurge — ignorant of its unconscious ground, yet compulsively projecting a distorted cosmos.

 Hoeller, Stephan A., The Gnostic Jung and the Seven Sermons to the Dead, 1982thesis